How I Journaled My Way to 4 Major Life Shifts

 There’s this thing I do when someone introduces me to something new, and it’s hilariously predictable.

 A friend tells me about about a business, brand, or blog I’d really like, and that I should check it out.
 For a while, it falls to the bottom of my to-do list and I don’t get around to it despite my good intentions.
 I have more urgent things to do right now, but I’ll check it out soon.

-But eventually, curiosity gets the best of me and I check it out.
-And they almost always become a new favorite.
+But eventually, curiosity gets the best of me, and I check it out.
+And they almost always become a new favorite of mine.